From feedback to functionality: Delivering Hino Motors requested enhancements in FEARCE-Vulcan

 This presentation highlights the improvements delivered in the 2025.1 release of FEARCE-Vulcan, driven by Hino’s feedback.
 Key updates include a streamlined workflow, improved default settings, clearer results visualisation, and a significantly simplified user interface.
 Most notably, FEARCE-Vulcan now provides a method that automatically links VECTIS 3D CFD, to predict the coolant jacket thermal load, and includes that as part of the iterative FEARCE-Vulcan FE thermal solution.
 This new method delivers significant efficiency and accuracy improvements as it removes manual data exchange between CFD and FE models whilst guaranteeing the correct heat transfer between the two domains.

-The results of a study using these improvements will be presented by Jan Hynouš at the 2025 Japan User Conference on 19 September 2025.
+The results of a study using these improvements was presented by Jan Hynouš at the 2025 Japan User Conference on 19 September 2025.

 Realis Simulation, formerly Ricardo Software.